checkr/oauth-docs/checkr_oauth_integration_guide.md

 With Checkr oAuth, your customers can easily connect their Checkr account with your application.

-OAuth 2 is a protocol that lets your app request authorization to read and write Checkr user’s data without knowing their API key or password.
+OAuth 2 is a protocol that lets you have access to Checkr account's data that have authorized your application, without knowing their API key or password.
 Before getting started, please email clients@checkr.com to register your application.

 Every Checkr partner will have its own OAuth application associated with a unique `client_id` and `client_secret` which will be used in the OAuth flow.
 The `client_secret` must not be shared.